New Rules Proposed to Implement the Genetic Information Non-Discrimination Act (GINA)

 - Implement policies and procedures to prevent the inadvertent disclosure of genetic information.

-If you have any questions regarding how this Act may affect your workplace, please do not hesitate to contact an attorney in Varnum's Labor and Employment practice group.
+If you have any questions regarding how this Act may affect your workplace, please do not hesitate to contact an attorney in Varnum's Labor and Employment Practice Team.